Tourist Trophy (video game): Development

-Polyphony Digital reused the physics engine, graphical user interface design, and all but one circuit from Gran Turismo 4.
-However, the number of NPC opponents was reduced from five in existing Gran Turismo games to only three.
+Polyphony Digital reused the physics engine, graphical user interface design, and all but one road circuit from Gran Turismo 4, but the number of NPC opponents was reduced from five in existing Gran Turismo games to only three.
 Tourist Trophy also uses the License School feature that was popularized by the Gran Turismo series, as well as the Photo Mode introduced in Gran Turismo 4.
 The B-spec mode, which appeared in Gran Turismo 4, is absent in Tourist Trophy.

 While wet, dirt, and reverse racing conditions and tracks such as the Circuit de la Sarthe were removed, a unique course was recreated specifically for Tourist Trophy.
 The Circuit de la Comunitat Valenciana Ricardo Tormo is an official track appearing in the Superbike World Championship and MotoGP, which sees extensive use as a test circuit during the off season.
 It reappeared in Gran Turismo (PSP) due to its presence in Deutsche Tourenwagen Masters and the World Touring Car Championship, but did not appear in Gran Turismo 5.
-Polyphony ostensibly planned to add this track to Gran Turismo 5 (as it remains unused within the game's files), but it was left out for unknown reasons.
+Polyphony ostensibly planned to add this track to Gran Turismo 5 (as it remains unused within the game's files), but was left out for unknown reasons.